Documentation

 Reporting Behavior

 The survey records the respondent's location at each level listed in report.
+The question returns the entered postal code as a StringResponse; the derived report fields are added for reporting but are not part of the return value.
 The returned object also exposes all other location fields for that postal code.
 For example:

 loc = s.location_question(report=["region"])